ForbesLindesay/secure-javascript-sandbox/README.md

 # instead of treating it as a function expression.
 This does incur
 # a small performance overhead.
 SANDBOX_MODULE_METHOD=NULL
+# Set this to a directory path to allow JavaScript to import modules
+# from that directory, instead of allowing HTTP imports.
+SANDBOX_IMPORTS_DIRECTORY=NULL

 # Whether to expose a /strip_types endpoint to remove TypeScript
 # annotations from JavaScript,